Gesee-y/Outdoors.jl/README.md

    * Abstraction for SDL2/GLFW/...
    * Provide an easy-to-use interface to implement new window style
-   * Event-driven management
+   * Event-driven management: Events can be getter via Notifyer, every change (even API-specific errors) are send in Notifyer and then you can handle it like you want
-   * A generalized window hierarchy ( a window can be the sub window of another one, even if they don't use the same API)
+   * A generalized window hierarchy a window can be the sub window of another one, even if they don't use the same API
-   * inputs management
+   * Unified Inputs management: meaning you that even if you are using a GLFW window or an SDL one, inputs are managed the same way

 ## Usage